Block-Fused Attention-Driven Adaptively-Pooled ResNet Model for Improved Cervical Cancer Classification: Introduction

-\begin{itemize} \item Our research utilises a standard dataset available from the International Agency for Research on Cancer (IARC), as provided by the World Health Organization (WHO).
-As far as we know, only one work has been tested on the IARC dataset, against which we compare, i.e., \cite{dash2023cervical}.
-The dataset is preprocessed via segmentation and balancing

-\item For the normal-abnormal classification, we obtain $97\%-99\%$ specificity, sensitivity, and accuracy.
-No one has done this type of classification on the IARC dataset before.
-For the type classification (Type 1, Type 2, and Type 3), we obtain $100\%$ specificity, sensitivity, and accuracy.
-These results are substantially better than $81\%-91\%$ values obtained in \cite{dash2023cervical}. \end{itemize}

-The rest of this manuscript consists of four more sections.
-In Section \ref{sec: Litreture}, we discuss the past work done in this domain.
-Our CAD system is described in Section \ref{sec: methodology}.
-In Section \ref{sec: Result}, we give results.
-Finally, conclusion and future work are given in Section \ref{sec:conclusion}.
+The rest of this manuscript consists of five more sections.
+In Section \ref{sec: Litreture}, we review the existing literature.
+The designing of our model is described in Section \ref{sec: methodology}.
+In Section \ref{sec: Result}, we discuss the numerical results.
+We provide the results of ablation study of our model in Section \ref{sec: ablation}.
+In Section \ref{sec:xai}, we explain the decision of our CAD system using explainable AI techniques.
+Finally, the conclusion and the future work are given in Section \ref{sec:conclusion}.

-\section{Literature Review}
+\section{Literature review}

-The past work done using deep learning for the normal-abnormal and the type classifications for colposcopy images is summarized in Table \ref{tab:lit_survey1}.
-As evident from this table, column 1 specifies the different methodologies, column 2 describes the kind of classification used, column 3 refers to the dataset, column 4 indicates whether or not data augmentation has been used, and the remaining columns provide classification performance measures.

-The first two approaches \cite{saini2020colponet, xu2017multi} worked on the National Cancer Institute (NCI) dataset of colposcopy images for the normal-abnormal classification and achieved performances in the range of $81\%$-$88\%$.
-The next two approaches \cite{chandran2021diagnosis, wimpy2019classification} tested their work on the Intel dataset for the type classification (and not the normal-abnormal), and achieved performances in the range of $92\%$-$96\%$.The fifth study \cite{dash2023cervical}, worked on the same dataset as we do, however, this work did only the type classification, and achieved $90.62\%$ specificity, $81.24\%$ sensitivity, $81.24\%$ accuracy.

-As evident from previous studies, the performance range has been from $81\%$ to $96\%$.
-With our proposed CAD system, we achieve performance in the range of $97\%-100\%$.